 - Jimbolia Gas Field: the Pliocene III gas reservoir which was brought on stream from 1985 to 1998 and produced 2.89Bcf of gas.
 It is worth noting that the Pliocene III interval showed a spike in drilling gas during the last well penetration in 2010 suggesting that there may be some remaining reserves, or that some limited recharge may have taken place.

 The Company believes there is additional potential in the Jimbolia Vest discovery which was tested (but not produced) over two intervals of the Lower Pliocene IV, with the lower interval (16m) flowing 33% CO2, 61% CH4 and condensate at rates of 196Mscf/d, and the upper interval (8m) testing gas (no flow rate details available).

 The discovered oil in the Jimbolia Oil Field has never been produced.

-In August 2012, the Company farmed out a 51% interest in the Jimbolia concession to NIS Gazprom Neft, in return for NIS Gazprom Neft funding the drilling of an appraisal well, which is targeted to spud in December 2012.
+In August 2012, the Company farmed out a 51% interest in the Jimbolia concession to NIS Gazprom Neft, in return for NIS Gazprom Neft funding the drilling of an appraisal well.